 On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read my article Scent from Heaven.

-Finally, if you want to watch some asteroid and comet disaster movies, I review 70 of them in my article Lights, Camera and Asteroid!
+Finally, if you want to watch some asteroid and comet disaster movies, I list and review all of them in my article Lights, Camera and Asteroid!

 Airburst.
 The explosion in the atmosphere of a meteoroid that distributes the disintegrated material and releases energy over a wide area.
 If the incoming object fragments into significant sized pieces in the airburst, there may be an impact crater; if it disintegrates, there won’t be.
 The ground directly beneath the airburst is called the hypocentre or ground zero.